tigertigeryoung/cv_course_hinton/project2/README.txt

-This is the repo of project.
+This is the repo of project2.
 Let's fighting!